go4orward/gowebgl/README.md

 - user selection using collision detection with a ray from camera
 - dynamic switching of world map projections (Mercator, Stereographic, etc)
-- coast lines and country border lines to the world map
+- coast lines and country border lines on the world map
 - graticules on the globe

 ## Thanks